CodeLamp168/Watch-Catalogue/README.md

 Why did I remake the repository?
 - Revamped the project by moving the API key from being hardcoded in the frontend to running on a Node.js server.

-Was I being stupid keeping a pointless a personal api key open?
+Was I being stupid keeping a personal api key open?
 - Yes.

 ## Key Features